MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-flatpanel.md

 ---
-Description: The Reset method of the CIM\_FlatPanel class requests a reset of the logical device. ms.assetid: 098d6fe9-ae13-495d-a579-d1eb0157688e ms.tgt_platform: multiple
+description: The Reset method of the CIM\_FlatPanel class requests a reset of the logical device. ms.assetid: 098d6fe9-ae13-495d-a579-d1eb0157688e ms.tgt_platform: multiple
 title: Reset method of the CIM_FlatPanel class